nasa-jpl/osr-rover-code/setup/rpi.md

 In this section, we’ll go over setting up the Raspberry Pi (RPi) and setting up all the code that will run the rover.
 Our rover uses ROS (Robotic Operating System); we will set these up below.

-These instructions should work for both the RPi 3 and 4.
+These instructions should work for RPi 3, 4, and 5.
 You are free to use other versions of RPi, ROS, or OS, but setting these up is not covered here and it is not guaranteed that those will work.

 ## Installing an Operating System